chadthecoder/chadthcoder.github.io/README.md

 # chadthcoder.github.io
-A collection of my web-based projects.
+A collection of my web-based projects and resume @ /Resume.docx.